oalders/blog-posts/unpublished/the-PANs.md

 **PAUSE** is the "**P**erl **A**uthor **U**pload **SE**rver".
 This isn't strictly one of the **PAN**s, but it does belong in a discussion of the various moving parts associated with **CPAN**.  **PAUSE** is the administrative layer which exists over **CPAN**.  **PAUSE** controls the processes of assigning author names to users, accepting **CPAN** uploads and deciding (via [02packages.txt](https://cpan.metacpan.org/modules/02packages.details.txt)) which files are authorized (ie official) and which are not.

+See this discussion of [the PAUSE permissions system](http://perladvent.org/2013/2013-12-08.html) for more information on how **PAUSE** regulates uploads.
+(Note that the `f` permissions as referenced in this article no longer exists on PAUSE.
+Any `f` permissions have now been replaced by `m`.)

+See also this post on [viewing module permissions on MetaCPAN](http://www.olafalders.com/2017/05/13/viewing-your-module-permissions-on-metacpan/).

 ## MetaCPAN

 **MetaCPAN** is layer on top of **CPAN**.
 Initially its sole purpose was to provide a web API which would parse **CPAN** module metadata and serve up information about the various modules.
 Hence the `meta` in **MetaCPAN**.
 The **MetaCPAN** API is the core of **MetaCPAN**'s functionality.